 When kept in captivity, Hermann’s tortoises can forgo brumation.
 However, it’s better for their health and growth if they endure their long sleep for at least 10-12 weeks, starting from late autumn to early spring.

-Horsefield tortoises (or Russian tortoises) are endemic to regions in the Russian Steppes, India, China, and Afghanistan.
+Horsefield tortoises (or Russian tortoises) are endemic to the Russian Steppes, India, China, and Afghanistan.
 These geographical areas experience significant drops in temperatures, especially between October and March.
 For this reason, wild horsefield tortoises brumate 2-4 months, starting from November each year.

 Since they’re vulnerable to illnesses during the cold season, they need to be provided with a heat lamp and UV light throughout the brumation period.